Earn College Credit While In High School

 • Anticipated Start Date = Earliest semester in which you might start classes

-• Campus Location = Choose any, you can still take classes at your high school, any of our campuses, or online
+• Campus Location = Choose any option, no matter what you select you can still take classes at your high school, any of our campuses, or online

 • If you are applying for a career and technical certificate program, provide the following answers on the application: